nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

         * Ethics
         * Political
 * Imaginative
-    * Stories
+    * Stories (includes novels)
     * Epics
     * Plays
     * Tragedy
     * Lyric Poetry

-### Words of Wisdom & Insights
+### Insights
-* The great writers have always been great readers, but that does not mean that they read all the books that, in their day, were listed as the indispensable ones.
-In many cases, they read fewer books than are now required in most of our colleges, but what they did read, they read well.
-Because they had mastered these books, they became peers with their authors.
-They were entitled to become authorities in their own right.
-In the natural course of events, a good student frequently becomes a teacher, and so, too, a good reader becomes an author.
-Our intention here is not to
-* Classes of books[^13]:
-    * [one chapter books] 99% of all books ever written can be satisfied with an inspectional reading.
-    * [hard books] 0.01% of books make severe demands on you, but you may reach their level after your first analytical read.
-You only return to them to refresh your memory.
-    * [desert island books] 0.001% of all books will never be grasped by you.
-Each analytical read will stretch you more.
-Seek them out!
-You'll keep returning to these books and keep learning.
-You might think a hard book is in this category, but when you return to it, you might find out that you've gotten all you want out of it.
-* Only books that are beyond you will improve your analytical reading skill and will expand your wisdom.
-* Informative books cause a quantitative change in information in you, but no improvement in reading skill nor wisdom.
+* Perhaps you are beginning to see how essential a part of reading it is to be perplexed and know it.
+Wonder is the beginning of wisdom in learning from books as well as from nature.
+If you never ask yourself any questions about the meaning of a passage, you cannot expect the book to give you any insight you do not already possess.
 * They body is limited and declines after 30.
 The mind keeps growing indefinitely.
 But it can atrophy like the muscles if it is not constantly growing intellectually, morally and spiritually.
 When it ceases to grow, we begin to die.
-* Beware of the illusion that you're using your mind when you're just reacting to stimuli and hording information: documentaries, amusement, online courses, media, etc...
-* To be informed is to know simply that something is the case.
-To be enlightened is to know, in addition, what it is all about: why it is the case, what its connections are with other facts, in what respects it is the same, in what respects it is different, and so forth.
 * The person who has had one experience in acquiring a complex skill knows that he need not fear the array of rules that present themselves at the beginning of something new to be learned.
 He knows that he does not have to worry about how all the separate acts in which he must become separately proficient are going to work together.
 The multiplicity of the rules indicates the complexity of the one habit to be formed, not a plurality of distinct habits.
 The parts coalesce and telescope as each reaches the stage of automatic execution.
 When all the subordinate acts can be done more or less automatically, you have formed the habit of the whole performance.
 Then you can think about tackling an expert run you have never skied before, or reading a book that you once thought was too difficult for you.
 At the beginning, the learner pays attention to himself and his skill in the separate acts.
 When the acts have lost their separateness in the skill of the whole performance, the learner can at last pay attention to the goal that the technique he has acquired enables him to reach.
-* Any art or skill is possessed by those who have formed the habit of operating according to its rules.
-* The reader tries to uncover the skeleton that the book conceals.
-The author starts with the skeleton and tries to cover it up.
-* Perhaps you are beginning to see how essential a part of reading it is to be perplexed and know it.
-Wonder is the beginning of wisdom in learning from books as well as from nature.
-If you never ask yourself any questions about the meaning of a passage, you cannot expect the book to give you any insight you do not already possess.
 * We are discussing here the virtue of teachability—a virtue that is almost always misunderstood.
 Teachability is often confused with subservience.
 A person is wrongly thought to be teachable if he is passive and pliable.
 On the contrary, teachability is an extremely active virtue.
 No one is really teachable who does not freely exercise his power of independent judgment.
 He can be trained, perhaps, but not taught.
 The most teachable reader is, therefore, the most critical.
 He is the reader who finally responds to a book by the greatest effort to make up his own mind on the matters the author has discussed.
+* Any art or skill is possessed by those who have formed the habit of operating according to its rules.
+* Classes of books[^13]:
+    * [one chapter books] 99% of all books ever written can be satisfied with an inspectional reading.
+    * [hard books] 0.01% of books make severe demands on you, but you may reach their level after your first analytical read.
+You only return to them to refresh your memory.
+You might feel that they still have something to offer, but on returning you might be surprised to learn that you're its match or have gone beyond it.
+    * [desert island books] 0.001% of all books will never be grasped by you.
+Each analytical read will stretch you more.
+Seek them out!
+You'll keep returning to these books and keep learning.
+* Only books that are beyond you will improve your analytical reading skill and will expand your wisdom.
+Informative books cause a quantitative change in information in you, but no improvement in how you think about things.
+* To be informed is to know simply that something is the case.
+To be enlightened is to know, in addition, what it is all about: why it is the case, what its connections are with other facts, in what respects it is the same, in what respects it is different, and so forth.
+* Beware of the illusion that you're using your mind when you're just reacting to stimuli and hording information: documentaries, amusement, online courses, media, etc...
+* The reader tries to uncover the skeleton that the book conceals.
+The author starts with the skeleton and tries to cover it up.
+* The great writers have always been great readers, but that does not mean that they read all the books that, in their day, were listed as the indispensable ones.
+In many cases, they read fewer books than are now required in most of our colleges, but what they did read, they read well.
+Because they had mastered these books, they became peers with their authors.
+They were entitled to become authorities in their own right.
+In the natural course of events, a good student frequently becomes a teacher, and so, too, a good reader becomes an author.

 [^13]: 'one chapter books' refers to books that could have been written in one chapter. 'desert island books' are one of the ten books that you'd take with you to a desert island.